 Melinda Melina Pavlata

-After living through a colorful & itinerant childhood as a professional dance and circus artist in the U.S. and in Athens, Greece, Melinda sought peaceful refuge in academia.
+After a colorful & itinerant childhood as a professional dance and circus artist in the U.S. and in Athens, Greece, Melinda sought peaceful refuge in academia.
 She graduated from Wellesley College magna cum laude with Phi Beta Kappa honors in her junior year.
 She was awarded a Ben Franklin Fellowship to attend graduate school at the University of Pennsylvania.
 She earned a DES from the Université de Genève and an MA and PhD in medieval French literature in 1997.
 She continued to dance, teach acrobatics, and perform in the circus all the while.
 Melinda received awards for outstanding teaching at UPenn and, after her PhD, went on to work as an adjunct professor of French at Boston College.

 When a beloved family member was diagnosed with Lou Gehrig's disease and given a 3-5 year prognosis, Melinda felt the primal call to formally carry on her family legacy in creative movement arts.
 She left academia to fully immerse herself in a full-time life of circus and dance.
 She also became involved in the fight to find a treatment or cure for ALS and was an auxiliary cofounder of the ALS Development Institute with her former husband - and dear friend still - James Heywood.